"What do I do now? Where do I even begin???"

 The book will also help with your mindset as a leader, and give you some tactical approaches you can use to make your company better.

 Further reading: We've quoted Horowitz in many of our posts.
-Here's a couple of our favorites:
+Here's one of our favorites:

 - Ben Horowitz on the importance of organizational communication: Everything you need to know about organizational communication from the experts